hpi-swa-teaching/ProjectBoard/README.md

 ### Installation

 Download the latest `.sar` from the [releases section](https://github.com/hpi-swa-teaching/ProjectBoard/releases), drag it onto your open Squeak image and press `install sar`.
-The shortcut from the apps menu will be installed automatically.
+Follow the instructions below to open the application.

+### Opening the Application

+Open the workspace and use `SPBLandingPage open.` to open the LandingPage.
+Follow the instructions above to obtain an GitHub access token.
+If you do not want to sync your board to GitHub, you can use a local board.
+For local boards, no access token is required.

 ### Authentication-Token